SPFSplatV2: Efficient Self-Supervised Pose-Free 3D Gaussian Splatting from Sparse Views: Method

 \subsection{Multi-View Dropout}

 Unlike SPFSplat, which trains separate models for different numbers of context views, we use a single unified model.
 To improve generalization, we introduce a multi-view dropout strategy: for more than two context views, the leftmost and rightmost views are retained while intermediate views are randomly dropped during training.
-This encourages the network to handle flexible input configurations, improves robustness to varying numbers and spatial distributions of views at test time, and implicitly regularizes feature aggregation, leading to more stable training and higher-quality reconstructions.
+This encourages the network to handle flexible input configurations, improves robustness to varying numbers and spatial distributions of views at test time.